lee-lindley/plsql_utilities/README.md

 If you do not want to install *app_log*, both set that value to FALSE and also comment out the call to '@app_log.sql'.

-If you are not useing any of those three, you can simply run the individual script without setting *PLSQL_CCFLAGS*.
-The default value of the compile directives is FALSE.
+If you are not using any of those three, you can simply run the individual script without setting *PLSQL_CCFLAGS* as the default value of any unset compile directives is FALSE.

 ## app_lob